Luisinhoas/Causal-Inference-GP1-/README.md

 ## Robustness, F and  T-test.

-Since we already know that the model above suffers from heteroskedasticity, we want to obtain heteroskedasticity robust standard errors and their corresponding t values.
+Since I already know that the model above suffers from heteroskedasticity, I want to obtain heteroskedasticity robust standard errors and their corresponding t values.
 In R the function coeftest from the lmtest package can be used in combination with the function vcovHC from the sandwich package to do this.

 The first argument of the coeftest function contains the output of the lm function and calculates the t test based on the variance-covariance matrix provided in the vcov argument.
 The vcovHC function produces that matrix and allows to obtain several types of heteroskedasticity robust versions of it.
-In our case we obtain a simple White standard error, which is indicated by type = "HC0".
+In my case we obtain a simple White standard error, which is indicated by type = "HC0".
 Other, more sophisticated methods are described in the documentation of the function, vcovHC.

 ```{r}
 # Load libraries